Bioconductor/BiocStickers/boards/CAB/README.md

 * This is the logo and sticker for the Bioconductor [Community Advisory Board](https://bioconductor.org/about/community-advisory-board/).
 * Sticker designer: Johannes Rainer (@jorainer; twitter: @jo_rainer).
-* Contributions and Suggestions: Leonardo Collado-Torres, Aedin Culhane, Mike Ritchie, Kozo Nishida.
+* Contributions and Suggestions: Leonardo Collado-Torres, Aedin Culhane, Matt Ritchie, Kozo Nishida.
 * License for the sticker and all drawings and pictures in this folder: Creative Commons Attribution